-In this episode, time has stopped.
-It’s the 22nd of April in 2011.
+In the episode, time has stopped.
+It’s the 22nd of April 2011.
 But time’s gone wrong as every piece of history has merged into one.
-The Doctor knows what’s happening and this is all River Song’s fault.
+The Doctor knows what’s happening and it’s all River Song’s fault.

 The answer is given as to why the Doctor died on Lake Silencio in Utah at the start of ‘The Impossible Astronaut’.
 It turns out it wasn’t the Doctor who died at all!
 It was…I won’t reveal to avoid ‘spoilers’.

 I like how this episode resolves what happened during ‘The Impossible Astronaut’ and what happened when the Doctor ‘died’.
 But it would have been nice had this been a two-part adventure.

 The Teselecta makes a return in this ‘Doctor Who’ episode.
 The Teselecta was the shape-shifting robot that appeared in ‘Let’s Kill Hitler’.
 It turns out that it holds the key on how the Doctor had died.